 As the owner, you must protect and safeguard your land to avoid the stresses of an eviction and physical removal of a squatter.
 Knowing the squatting laws in Florida will save you a lot of resources – specifically time, money and energy, so be vigilant.

 Here are some ways to prevent squatters from taking residence in your unit:

 - Secure your vacant property and install fences or gates to keep away trespassers.

-- Hire the services of a property management company that can track unwanted intruders in your property.
+- Hire the services of a property management company in Tampa that can track unwanted intruders in your property.

 - Don’t miss out on paying your own property taxes.

 - Put up “No Trespassing” or “Private Property” signs around your premises.
 This is especially vital in a vacant area, where trespassers may be tempted to set up a temporary home.